-This process specifically requires Ashfield Land (as the applicant for Rail Central) to carry out a statutory consultation as defined by a document called a Statement of Community Consultation (SoCC).
+The NSIP planning process specifically requires Ashfield Land (as the applicant for Rail Central) to carry out statutory consultation as defined by a document called a Statement of Community Consultation (SoCC).
 The SoCC essentially prescribes how, when and where consultation will take place ensuring that it is straightforward for people who want to participate, whatever their views.
 South Northamptonshire Council, Northamptonshire County Council and Northampton Borough Council have been consulted on the SoCC, have provided input to the proposed approach and approved it.
 We are undertaking a comprehensive programme of public consultation in line with the requirements of the NSIP planning process.

 Later in the summer, we published updated illustrative plans and new visual material as part of the Phase One community consultation.
 This first phase of consultation ended on 21 October 2016.
 In Spring 2017, we published an update on the feedback submitted at Phase One consultation in the community newsletter.
 It included a summary of the feedback from Phase One consultation, how that feedback is being used to develop the plans, and the progress of technical work.

 At Phase Two Consultation, the updated plans will be published showing how the proposals have developed since our Phase One Consultation.
 Information on this round of consultation and the dates, times and venues for the public exhibitions will be publicised widely to all relevant stakeholders and the local community.